DieracDelta/blog/content/posts/vim_things.md

 ## Getting started with vim plugin manager ##

 The next thing to do is get a plugin manager.
 Vim has plugins--bits of vimscript that provide a *lot* of additional functionality.
 There are a lot of plugin managers out there.
 Isaac recommends [vim-plug](https://github.com/junegunn/vim-plug), and I've had only good experiences with it.
 It's incredibly simple to set up and use, but I haven't tried others because this one works so well.
 That being said, vim8 includes its own built-in plugin manager so if you're using vim, you may want to try that out.
-To install, follow the instructions in the README, which is just a curl command in most cases.
+To install plug, follow the instructions in the README, which is just a curl command in most cases.
 To use, introduce a section into your config that looks like (again the README's example is great and I'm just re-explaining...):
 ```
 call plug#begin('~/.vim/plugged')
 Plug 'github_username/repo_name'